aragon/hack/docs/guides-agent-app.md

 `dao install` takes two arguments:

 1. The address or [aragonID](https://github.com/aragon/aragon-id) name of an Aragon DAO.
-2. The name of an Aragon app.
+2. The package name of an Aragon app published to aragonPM (e.g. vault or vault.aragonpm.eth).
+`

 So in our case, to install the Agent app, we'll run: